Sherburn in Elmet Community Trust

-The purpose of this procedure is to resolve grievances as quickly as possible to the satisfaction of the Volunteer concerned and their colleagues.
-It is hoped that most grievances will be resolved informally but, where this is not possible, volunteers should use the following formal grievance procedure.
+The Trust hopes to resolve grievances as quickly as possible to the satisfaction of the person concerned and their colleagues.
+It is hoped that most grievances will be resolved informally but, where this is not possible, individuals should use this formal grievance procedure.

 Each step of the process will take place without unreasonable delay.

 Meetings will be at a reasonable time and location to suit the individual who must take reasonable steps to attend.